-Costco Wholesale Corporation develops strategies that address the opportunities and threats identifiable in its PESTEL/PESTLE analysis.
-The PESTEL/PESTLE analysis model enumerates the external factors in the firm’s remote or macro-environment that act as opportunities or threats in the business.
-Costco Wholesale needs to consider these opportunities and threats to maintain its market position as the biggest membership warehouse club chain in the United States.
-This PESTEL/PESTLE analysis indicates that Costco has many options for growth and improvement, based on opportunities in its business environment.
-However, Costco must also develop competencies to protect itself from the threats in the retail industry.
+Costco Wholesale Corporation develops strategies that address the opportunities and threats identified in this PESTEL/PESTLE analysis.
+The PESTEL analysis model enumerates the external factors in the firm’s remote or macro-environment that function as business opportunities or threats.
+Considering these PESTLE factors in strategic planning supports the fulfillment of Costco’s corporate mission and corporate vision, as well as related goals for keeping the market position of the biggest membership warehouse club chain in the United States.
+This PESTLE analysis indicates that Costco has many options for growth and improvement, based on opportunities in its business environment.
+However, Costco must develop competencies to protect itself from the threats in the retail industry.

 - Political stability of major markets (opportunity)

 Costco has the opportunity to grow with minimal political disturbance in major markets.
 In addition, the company has the opportunity to improve its policies and strategies to exceed the expectations based on environmental and animal rights policies.
 In this dimension of the PESTLE analysis model, Costco has major opportunities to grow its business.